-It is recognised that candidates are unlikely to have all the skills required to complete the PhD on project commencement.
-The primary essential section criteria are therefore the ability and willingness to learn new skills and techniques, alongside a strong first degree in a relevant subject area (e.g. biological sciences, environmental sciences, environmental/biochemical engineering, physical geography, etc.).
-Further desirable (not essential) criteria include experience in molecular biology (DNA extraction, PCR, etc.), microbiological tests/analysis, bioinformatics, understanding of environmental hydraulic processes and experience in model development/testing.
+Selection Criteria It is recognised that candidates are unlikely to have all the skills required to complete the PhD on project commencement.
+The primary essential section criteria are therefore the ability and willingness to learn new skills and techniques, alongside a strong first degree in a relevant subject area (e.g. environmental sciences, environmental engineering, biological sciences etc.) and a good mathematical ability.
+Further desirable criteria include experience of completing relevant laboratory tests/analysis, computational programming ability, experience of microbiological analysis, understanding of hydraulic processes and experience in model development/testing.

-Interested candidates should email a covering letter and their Curriculum Vitae to Lindsay Hopcroft ([Email Address Removed]).
+How to apply Interested candidates should email a covering letter and their Curriculum Vitae to Lindsay Hopcroft ([Email Address Removed]).
 For information and informal enquiries please contact: Dr Isabel Douterelo ([Email Address Removed])

 3.5-years tax-free stipend of £15,000 per year and all tuition fees paid, The University of Sheffield, Sheffield Water Centre.